Lectures on Holomorphic Curves in Symplectic and Contact Geometry

 Since connections exist in abundance on any vector bundle, there is always a Cauchy-Riemann type operator, even if $(E,J)$ doesn't come equipped with a holomorphic structure.
 We now have the following analogue of Theorem~\ref{thm:RiemannSurfaces} for bundles:

-\begin{thm} For any complex linear Cauchy-Riemann type operator $D$ on a complex vector bundle $(E,J)$ over a Riemann surface $(\Sigma,j)$, there is a unique holomorphic structure on $(E,J)$ such that the naturally induced $\dbar$-operator is~$D$. \end{thm} The proof can easily be reduced to the following local existence lemma, which is a special case of an analytical result that we'll prove in \S\ref{sec:localSections} (see Theorem~\ref{thm:linearExistence}): \begin{lemma} Suppose $D$ is a complex linear Cauchy-Riemann type operator on $(E,J) \to (\Sigma,j)$.
+\begin{thm} For any complex-linear Cauchy-Riemann type operator $D$ on a complex vector bundle $(E,J)$ over a Riemann surface $(\Sigma,j)$, there is a unique holomorphic structure on $(E,J)$ such that the naturally induced $\dbar$-operator is~$D$. \end{thm} The proof can easily be reduced to the following local existence lemma, which is a special case of an analytical result that we'll prove in \S\ref{sec:localSections} (see Theorem~\ref{thm:linearExistence}): \begin{lemma} Suppose $D$ is a complex-linear Cauchy-Riemann type operator on $(E,J) \to (\Sigma,j)$.
 Then for any $z \in \Sigma$ and $v_0 \in E_z$, there is a neighborhood $\uU \subset\Sigma$ of $z$ and a smooth section $v \in \Gamma(E|_{\uU})$ such that $D v = 0$ and $v(z) = v_0$. \end{lemma} \begin{exercise} Prove Theorem~\ref{thm:holomorphicBundles}, assuming Lemma~\ref{lemma:localExistence}. \end{exercise}

-As we'll see in the next section, it's also quite useful to consider Cauchy-Riemann type operators that are only \emph{real} linear, rather than complex.
+As we'll see in the next section, it's also quite useful to consider Cauchy-Riemann type operators that are only \emph{real}-linear, rather than complex.